Comprehensive Guide

 Pitfall #8: No Plan for Model Maintenance

-Problem: AI models degrade over time without updates.
-Performance declines lead to user frustration
+Problem: AI models degrade over time without updates

 ✓ Solution: Budget 15-20% of development cost annually for maintenance.
 Monitor performance continuously.